dominik31415/architecture/README.md

 - training.ipynb , main script for training the NN
 - results.ipynb , generates some graphs/metrics of the trained NN
 - weights-xx.hdf5 , my weights after fine-tuning
-- ImageDataGeneratorExtended.py , a modified Keras image generator. it adds the option to crop images randomly
+- ImageDataGeneratorExtended.py , a modified Keras image generator. it adds the option to crop images randomly "random_crop"